What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Asolo Tahoe LTH GTX trekking boots

-As for the first aid kit, it won’t differ much from the winter version.
-Additionally, I’d pack:
+When it comes to your first aid kit, the contents won’t differ much from the winter version.
+I’d just add the following:

 • sunscreen,